Pokemapping: A simple process to replace personas

 Let’s look back at our ‘airport customer journey’.
 You find out there’s a group that arrives more than two hours before a flight, the ‘early birds’.
 You use that finding to see if there is enough seating area for early-arrivals, you can take away redundant check-in desks, etc.

 But is ‘early bird’ a personality trait, or is it specific to flying?
 Can we reuse this for hotel bookings?
 I’m not convinced!
 Looking at myself, I’m always early for flights.
 But always late for meetings and family events.
 So we can not re-use the ‘early birds’ group in other situations!

 Maybe you can reuse your user cards if you are looking at a very similar situation, but beware: your interview has a context, your user cards are also in context.

 This is a lot of work!

 That’s not a question, but okay.
 Fair enough, this is additional work.
-Plus you cannot reuse it.
+Plus you cannot reuse half of it.
 But it leads to new insights from the same data.
 It’s a net time-saver.

 How does this relate to customer profiles?